Connect with us

 Learning how to maximise space in a small house is becoming an important skill among tenants due to decreasing sizes of apartments.

-The rising population and insatiable demand for housing has led to a rapid depletion of unoccupied space – resulting in a rapid growth of land prices.
+The rising population and insatiable demand for housing have led to a rapid depletion of unoccupied space – resulting in a rapid growth of land prices.

-For maximum returns on land, developers are maximising on space during construction of apartments by setting up smaller rooms hence more units which translate to more rent.
+For maximum returns on land, developers are maximising space during the construction of apartments by setting up smaller rooms hence more units which translate to more rent.

-For many families, the search for adequate space is a constant struggle and this tops the list of grounds for moving houses besides increase in rent.
+For many families, the search for adequate space is a constant struggle and this tops the list of grounds for moving houses besides rent increase.
 Considering that families are always expanding, looking for larger space and paying more is not the solution.

-When designing small spaces, architects usually put into consideration several factors to ensure maximum use of space.
+When designing small spaces, architects usually take into consideration several factors to ensure maximum use of space.

 With proper room planning and utilisation of space, it is possible to live comfortably in a smaller, more affordable house.

-Furthermore, vertical installations that extend all the way to the ceiling such as wardrobes, kitchen cabinets, floating shelves and bathroom cabinets are great sources of the much needed storage space in small spaces.
+Furthermore, vertical installations that extend to the ceiling such as wardrobes, kitchen cabinets, floating shelves and bathroom cabinets are great sources of the much-needed storage space in small spaces.

 Contrary to popular belief, large, bold pieces of furniture are more suitable for small spaces as compared to several smaller ones which make the room look cluttered.